viralshahlab/labwebsite/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

+>**We are looking for people who are excited by an unexpected result and disciplined enough to figure out what it actually means.**

 Meet the Shah Lab!
 We have open positions for research technicians, graduate students, and postdocs.
-If you're interested please send [Viral](mailto:viralshahlab@gmail.com) your CV/Resume, your interests, and overall goals.
+If you think you'd be a good fit, please send [Viral](mailto:viralshahlab@gmail.com) your CV/Resume, your interests, and overall goals.
 See below for more details.

 {% include section.html %}